-Atlantal misalignment is a common cause of symptoms that may appear to be of vestibular origin, but rather originate from upper cervical dysfunction.
-The two most common causes for this are 1: thoracic outlet syndrome, causing symptoms of vertebrobasilar insufficiency (by occluding the vertebral artery), and 2: dysfunction of the suboccipital muscle complex.
-There is also a third and more rare cause, called bow hunter’s syndrome, where the A-A or A-O joints have become very lax, and therefore compromised.
+Atlantal misalignment is a common cause of symptoms that may appear to be of sole vestibular origin, but rather originate from upper cervical dysfunction.
+The three most common causes for this are 1: thoracic outlet syndrome, causing symptoms of vertebrobasilar insufficiency (by occluding the vertebral artery), 2: dysfunction of the suboccipital muscle complex, and 3: Compression of the internal jugular vein.
+There is also a fourth and more rare cause, called bow hunter’s syndrome, where the A-A or A-O joints have become very lax, and therefore compromised.

 Entrapment of the cervical ganglia and sympathetic chain

 Neck hinging will cause dysfunction of the longus colli and longus capitis muscles, as explained earlier.
 Between these muscles and the alar fascia, resides the sympathetic chain and its cervical ganglia.
 Studies have shown that dysfunctional musculature cause increased density, thickness and rigidity of connective tissue.
 This is why we so often see nerve entrapment syndromes nearby dysfunctional musculature (more on this in my lumbar plexus entrapment article).
 Thus, fascial restrictions may develop subsequent to dysfunction of the longi muscles, causing friction and reduced neural tissue gliding, leading to irritation of the cervical ganglia and sympathetic chain.

 The cervical ganglia controls a lot of processes in the body, and the symptoms may therefore be quite diffuse.
 Knowledge of this phenomenon and its associated potential symptoms is required in order to detect and treat the issue.